rsdoiel/antenna/planet.md

 ---

-## US brain drain 'great opportunity for Ireland' - minister
+## Ireland could be home for 'brightest minds' says minister

 date: 2025-05-13, from: RTÉ News

-Minister for Further and Higher Education James Lawless has said "the flipside" of a possible brain drain from the US is "a great opportunity for Ireland".
+Minister for Further and Higher Education James Lawless said Ireland would be a good home for the "best and brightest minds" who are considering relocating from the US.

 <br>